lucadibello/zerotrust-your-home/README.md

-# ZeroTrust Home server - A safe and private environment for your data
+# ZeroTrust Smart Space - A safe and private environment for you and your data

 > NOTE: THIS TEXT IS A DRAFT AND IT IS STILL UNDER DEVELOPMENT.
 I WILL UPDATE THE REPOSITORY AS SOON I HAVE SOME TIME 🥳